-Although I’m trained as a historian, I’m extremely interested in multidisciplinary scholarship and using mixed methods in my own work.
+Although I’m trained as a historian, I’m interested in multidisciplinary scholarship and using mixed methods in my own work.
 As a grad student at Yale, I worked to promote connections across departments, first by working in different capacities for the McDougal Center for Graduate Student Life and later as the Program Coordinator for the interdisciplinary Program in Agrarian Studies of the MacMillan Center for International and Area Studies.
-One of the reasons I was drawn to work at the Tobin Project is because it enables scholars from a variety of disciplines — political science, history, economics, sociology, law, etc. — to collectively consider research questions from numerous angles.
+One of the reasons I was drawn to work at the Tobin Project is because it enables scholars from a variety of disciplines — political science, history, economics, sociology, law, etc. — to collectively consider research questions from numerous methodological angles.

 My own research looks at the history of Ghana’s rubber industry from ~1880 to the present.
 Drawing on archival, oral historical, and participant observation methods, I use rubber forests, farms, and factories as lenses to explore how people in the colonial Gold Coast and Ghana — farmers and workers, politicians and union reps, traders and student activists, etc. — made sense of and responded to the possibilities and perils of producing for the world market during: